-Research Psychiatric Center ensures that adolescents are given separate units to fully devote time and attention to specific age groups and age-related conditions.
+Research Psychiatric Center ensures that teenagers (teens, adolescents) are given separate units to fully devote time and attention to specific age groups and age-related conditions.
 Disorders that the psychologists and psychiatrists treat include:

 - Attention Deficit Disorder (ADD)